 One of the most common tax-free investment products is the Individual Savings Account (ISA).
-The maximum investment for 2015/16 is £15,240, all of which can be in cash.
-For small investments, the tax break is not worth much - a deposit of £5,000 might earn £150 a year, saving £60 of tax for a 40% taxpayer.
+The maximum investment for 2016/17 is £15,240, all of which can be in cash.
+For small investments, the tax break is not worth much - a deposit of £5,000 might earn £150 a year, but interest from any savings account is tax free up to £1,000 for a basic rate taxpayer and up to £500 is tax free for a higher rate taxpayer.
+Thus the tax advantages of an ISA are not necessarily worthwhile.
 However, someone who has built up a large fund by investing as much as possible for many years will enjoy a substantial tax shelter.
-The ability to take as much as you like out of an ISA without a tax charge is attractive - but you should only take it out when you really need to, because until 6 April 2016 once it's withdrawn you can only put it back into the tax shelter at up to the maximum of £15,240 a year.